 Generate Protein Fasta¶

-This tool will extract protein sequences surrounding fusion variant in an by parsing Integrate-Neo or AGFusion output.
+This tool will extract protein sequences surrounding supported protein altering variants in an input VCF file.
 One use case for this tool is to help select long peptides that contain short neoepitope candidates.
-For example, if pvacfuse was run to predict nonamers (9-mers) that are good binders and the user wishes to select long peptide (e.g. 24-mer) sequences that contain the nonamer for synthesis or encoding in a DNA vector.
-The fusion position will be centered in the protein sequence returned (if possible).
-If the fusion causes a frameshift, the full downstream protein sequence will be returned unless the user specifies otherwise as described above.
+For example, if pvacseq was run to predict nonamers (9-mers) that are good binders and the user wishes to select long peptide (e.g. 24-mer) sequences that contain the nonamer for synthesis or encoding in a DNA vector.
+The protein sequence extracted will correspond to the transcript sequence used in the annotated VCF.
+The alteration in the VCF (e.g. a somtic missense SNV) will be centered in the protein sequence returned (if possible).
+If the variant is near the beginning or end of the CDS, it will be as close to center as possible while returning the desired protein sequence length.
+If the variant causes a frameshift, the full downstream protein sequence will be returned unless the user specifies otherwise as described above.

 usage: pvacseq generate_aggregated_report [-h] input_file output_file Generate an aggregated report from a pVACseq .all_epitopes.tsv report file. positional arguments: input_file A pVACseq .all_epitopes.tsv report file output_file The file path to write the aggregated report tsv to optional arguments: -h, --help show this help message and exit